nponsard/ariel-os/book/src/development-processes.md

 > When making a PR with changes that affect the documentation, the preview should be checked to make sure the docs are rendered as expected.

+## Dependency Vetting

+We are currently experimenting with the process of vetting our Rust dependencies through [`cargo-vet`][cargo-vet-repo], with the aim of defending against supply-chain attacks.
+Please see [`cargo-vet`'s book][cargo-vet-book] for what it can do and how it works.

+Our `cargo-vet` configuration [imports the audits][cargo-vet-importing-audits] of the main organizations that make their audits available (and are in the official `cargo-vet` registry) and trusts either well-known publishers or publishers that are trusted by these organizations.

+We invite all contributors to document audits they performed on crates that their PRs introduce.
+As merging them is a statement by the project, the PR adding the audit needs to be reviewed as carefully as if performing the audit.
+The team members are prepared to vet dependencies if external contributors introduce reasonable dependencies for functionality they add.
+Currently, `cargo-vet` is run in CI for each PR; if this proves to block the PR process too often, we may later revisit this and only vet dependencies for releases.

+Vetting a dependency involves either [performing an audit][cargo-vet-performing-audits], [trusting (all of) its publishers][cargo-vet-trusting-publishers], or adding an exemption (in which case it is not actually “vetted”).
+As we are still figuring out our vetting workflow, we are currently fine with adding new exemptions for both new crates and dependency updates.
+We may also introduce a [custom criteria][cargo-vet-custom-criteria] to reflect the actual meaning of our auditing process.

 ## Release Checklist

 The following steps must be followed when preparing a new release of `ariel-os`: